RFK killer Sirhan Sirhan denied parole by California board

-SAN DIEGO — A California panel on Wednesday denied parole for Robert F. Kennedy assassin Sirhan Sirhan, saying the 78-year-old prisoner still lacks insight into what caused him to shoot the senator and presidential candidate in 1968.
+SAN DIEGO (AP) — A California panel on Wednesday denied parole for Robert F. Kennedy assassin Sirhan Sirhan, saying the 78-year-old prisoner still lacks insight into what caused him to shoot the senator and presidential candidate in 1968, Sirhan's lawyer said.

+That contradicted the decision by a different parole board two years ago when its members found Sirhan to be suitable for release.
+Gov. Gavin Newson rejected the decision in 2022, keeping him in state prison.

-Sirhan’s lawyer Angela Berry disputed that, saying Sirhan has shown that awareness, and his psychiatrists have said for decades that he is unlikely to reoffend or be a danger to society.
+Sirhan’s lawyer Angela Berry disputed he lacks insight and argued at Wednesday’s hearing that his psychiatrists have said for decades that he is unlikely to reoffend or be a danger to society.

-Two years ago, a different California parole board agreed with Berry, voting to release Sirhan, but Gov. Gavin Newson rejected the decision in 2022.

-Berry said she believes the new board members on Wednesday were influenced by Newsom and the lawyers representing Kennedy’s wife and some of his children — several relatives of the slain politician are opposed to Sirhan’s release, though not all are.

 People are also reading…